Tauranga byelection: Candidates upset, insulted by Te Pāti Māori claims

 Minister of Internal Affairs and Labour candidate, MP Jan Tinetti, said she was sad the party didn't think it was safe.

-"I'm really sad for them that they feel that way, but it's a decision that each individual party does have to make," she said.
+"I'm really sad for them that they feel that way, but it's a decision that each individual party does have to make."

 "But I think the Māori Party has a point," she said.